aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-creation/convert-geometry-to-editable/_index.md

 ## Common Pitfalls & Tips
 - **Do not modify the read‑only object** – always call `ToEditable()` first.
 - **Coordinate order matters** – ensure you pass (X, Y) in the correct order.
 - **Large geometries** – for very long `LineString` objects, consider batching edits to improve performance.
+- **Thread safety** – editable geometries are not thread‑safe; edit them on a single thread or use proper synchronization.

 ## Frequently Asked Questions